Using Kubestr to Validate Storage Options on Kubernetes

 kubectl apply -f my-pvc

-6. Kubestr will then validate the storage class and print out the results.
+Then, Kubestr will check the storage class and print the results.
 You can use this information to determine if the storage class is suitable for your needs.

 Comments